 Call monitoring is a great tool for improving agent training and reducing call transfers, which saves call center handling time and on-hold time.

 Encourage the adoption of a conference function when transferring or escalating a call.
 This way, there is no need to place the customer on hold.
 Instead, they can listen as the agent relays critical information to the concerned department.

 Optimize call routing to reduce handling time

-The call center needs to ensure that the call is handled by the most competent employee to reduce call handling time.
+The call center needs to ensure that the most competent employee handles the call to reduce call handling time.
 It is critical to ensure that your call routing system is updated and capable of meeting the specific needs of customers.

 Further, agents should be trained to take notes on common concerns so that management can examine them and see if new menu categories need to be introduced to the interactive voice response (IVR) system.